Canadian Nationalist Party (2017)

 The Canadian Nationalist Party (Parti Nationaliste Canadien) was a far-right, white nationalist political party in Canada.
 It was registered with Elections Canada from 2019 to 2022.
-It never won a seat in the House of Commons and its candidates consistently finished last in their ridings.

-The party was led by its founder Travis Patron from its inception in 2017 until his arrest in 2021.
+It never won a seat in the House of Commons and its candidates consistently finished last in their races.
+The party was led by its founder Travis Patron from its inception in 2017 until his arrest for wilful promotion of hate in 2021.
 He was succeeded by Gus Stefanis.
-Since 2022, Patron has been convicted of several charges related to racially-motivated crimes, including assault causing bodily harm, impersonating a police officer, criminal harassment, and willful promotion of hate.